userhas404d/terrasnow-enterprise/docs/usage.md

 ## Requirements

-The Installation procedures have been completed successfully.
+- The Installation procedures have been completed successfully.

-Note:
+- A working Gitlab instance

+>**Notes:**
+>
-- Module repositories must meet the same requirements as those outlined for addition to the [Terraform Module Private Registry](https://www.terraform.io/docs/enterprise/registry/publish.html)
+>- Module repositories must meet the same requirements as those outlined for addition to the [Terraform Module Private Registry](https://www.terraform.io/docs/enterprise/registry/publish.html)
+>

-- This project was successfully tested against the watchmaker [lx-instance](https://github.com/plus3it/terraform-aws-watchmaker/tree/master/modules/lx-instance) module.
+> - This project was successfully tested against the watchmaker [lx-instance](https://github.com/plus3it/terraform-aws-watchmaker/tree/master/modules/lx-instance) module.
+>

-- The source terraform module has a separate `main.tf` and `variables.tf` file.
+> - The source terraform module has a separate `main.tf` and `variables.tf` file.
 Variables not defined in `variables.tf` will not be included in the resulting ServiceNow catalog item.

 ## ServiceNow TF catalog item creation

-Note: This procedure requires that the TerraSnow installation steps have been completed successfully

 1. Create a Gitlab repo with the `terraform-<PROVIDER>-<MODULE_NAME>` name format
 2. Add the TerraSnow instance public key to the repo (available at the `https://YOUR_TERRASNOW_INSTANCE/pub-key/key.txt`) and grant the TerraSnow instance read access to the repo.